rsedxcftvgyhbujnkiqwe/jb-foss/minigames/README.md

 Many games with buttons will not function unless players are in the playable area, for optimization purposes.
 If you wish to test a game, ensure that any logic related to this is hidden/removed before compiling.

 # Game creation requirements
-- All logic should be prefixed with mg_<game name>, to make templating easier
+- All logic should be prefixed with mg_gamename, to make templating easier
 - Filters prefix with fil_name
-- Templates prefix with mg_template_<game name>
+- Templates prefix with mg_template_gamename
 - Minigame door/entry side should be divisble by 128.
 Recommended: 512, 640, 768, 896, 1024 ...
 - Red side door texture should be transparent, blue side opaque (if blue side door required)
 - Don't include the announcer countdown ambient_generic, just make the logic for it (name: mg_countdown_3, Trigger input)